mongodb/docs/source/includes/facts/activity-feed/project-filter-events.rst

         - Events related to |service| users.
 The following filters are available:

           - A new API key has been created
+          - Service Account has been created
           - A third party integration has been configured
           - A third party integration has been removed
           - All users have multi-factor authentication enabled
           - An API Key has been deleted
+          - Service Account has been deleted
           - API Key Access List Entry Added
           - API Key Access List Entry Deleted
           - API Key added to Group